thomd/pinky/README.markdown

 To parse the current number of installs of your userscripts run a rake task:
 		rake fetch

-set up a cron job for daily parsing of the current number of installs. there is an other taks `rake cron` which is used by [heroku](http://docs.heroku.com/cron) for periodic jobs.
+set up a cron job for daily parsing of the current number of installs.
+There is a rake task `rake cron` which is currently used by [heroku](http://docs.heroku.com/cron) for periodic jobs.

 ### Installation

-the most easy way is to deploy Pinky on [heroku](http://www.heroku.com).
+The most easy way is to deploy Pinky on [heroku](http://www.heroku.com).

 ### Copying